danillouz/dans.garden/content/Computer networks/DNS.md

 It's a bit like that on the internet, but the protocol that's used is called the **Internet Protocol** (IP).
 And instead of using mail addresses to deliver mail to the correct destination, **IP addresses** must be used to deliver packets of data to the correct destination[^1].

 [^1]: The IP protocol is basically the addressing system of the internet, but there's more needed to deliver packets from source to destination.
-The exact details are out of scope for this post, but there's also a transport protocol needed to define rules _how_ data is sent and received.
+The exact details are out of scope for this page, but there's also a transport protocol needed to define rules _how_ data is sent and received.
 Ultimately there are multiple protocols needed which are "layered" on top of each other, like [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite).

 IP addresses are unique identifiers.
 For example, if a device wants to visit this website it must (at the time of this writing) go to the IP address `76.76.21.21`[^2].